 Counterfeits do not appear to be as big of an issue with 1993 Tomy I.D., but it is good to know that there were multiple printings.
 If you look at the bottom right corner on the back of the card, some versions read I.D.
 69-001 and some read I.D.
 69-002.
 While both are rare, the first series is much more common.
 Tomy would release one more I.D. product in 1994 before abandoning their card production.

-Still an unknown player at the time, Ichiro was not included in the 1993 release, and was only included in the 1994 Calbee release as a regional addition.
+Still an unknown player at the time, Ichiro was not included in the 1993 release.
+In fact, he was only included in the 1994 Calbee set as a regional addition.
 While the limited print run has not been revealed, it is easily one of the most scarce Japanese Ichiro cards.
 The three consecutively-numbered cards (#37-39) for Ichrio were part of a 39-card regional set and were reportedly available for just a few weeks.

 Counterfeits are a huge problem for the 1994 Calbee Ichiro cards.
 Given how rare they are, be very careful with any cards that are not certified authentic by a reputable grading company.
 Also, reprints of card #37 were issued by Calbee in 2001.